 We have promised to reform the broken college bursary system, but will now set in place plans to reform university support too.

 I know that I have concentrated here mainly on opportunities for Scotland’s young people, but I think that’s a key difference of approach between us and the SNP.
 Obviously, there are others like knife crime, local taxation and other important areas in our public services.

 But the differences on youth unemployment are important to understand, because it’s not that the SNP are in favour of youth unemployment, or that they have plans to tackle it with which we disagree.
 The fundamental difference between us and the SNP is that they don’t have a plan to create jobs for young people.
 They don’t have a blueprint to create a modern Scotland where our young people have the opportunity to get on.

 We have put a modern and dynamic set of policies to the Scottish people, we have focussed on what really matters and we will keep standing up for Scottish jobs; the voters will decide on May 5th.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.